OnurKerimoglu/stocks_analytics/README.md

 - [etf_top_ticker_prices](dbt/stocks_dbt/models/stocks/etf_top_ticker_prices.sql): this model mainly choses the most important (by weight) tickers for the specified ETF (i.e., input parameter) from the stock_prices table (in [stocks_raw](#stocks_raw) dataset) by joining with the etf_tickers_combine table created by the first task.

-# Streamlit Dashboard
+# Streamlit Web-App
-After initial experimentation with Metabase and Looker, I decided to use [Streamlit](https://streamlit.io)), not only because it is free to use for open source projects, but also because the flexibility it offers - I even built an admin page to manage the ETFs to be tracked.
-Check out the dashboard: [https://stocks-analytics-dashboard.streamlit.app/](https://stocks-analytics-dashboard.streamlit.app/), and its code repository (including a readme) here: [https://github.com/OnurKerimoglu/stocks_analytics_dashboard](https://github.com/OnurKerimoglu/stocks_analytics_dashboard).
+After initial experimentation with Metabase and Looker, I decided to build a [Streamlit](https://streamlit.io)) web app, not only because it is free to use for open source projects, but also because the flexibility it offers.
+The web-app contains not only publicly accessible dashboard ([https://stocks-analytics-dashboard.streamlit.app/](https://stocks-analytics-dashboard.streamlit.app/)) but also admin pages that facilitate browse and manage ETFs to track.
+Check out the code repository (and its readme for a more detailed description) here: [https://github.com/OnurKerimoglu/stocks_analytics_dashboard](https://github.com/OnurKerimoglu/stocks_analytics_dashboard).